Form Controls

 ->addRule($form::MaxLength, 'Your note is way too long', 10000);

 The maximum length can be limited using setMaxLength().
-The addFilter() allows you to change the user-entered value.
-You can set the so-called empty-value using setEmptyValue().
+The addFilter() method allows modifying the user-entered value.
+An empty value can be set using setEmptyValue().

 addInteger (string|int $name, $label=null): TextInput

-Adds input field for integer (class TextInput).
-Returns either an integer or null if the user does not enter anything.
+Adds an input field for entering an integer (class TextInput).
+Returns either an integer or null if the user enters nothing.

 $form->addInteger('year', 'Year:')

-The element is rendered as <input type="numeric">.
-By using the setHtmlType() method, you can change the type to range for display as a slider, or to text if you prefer a standard text field without the special behavior of numeric.
+The control renders as <input type="number">.
+Using the setHtmlType() method, you can change the type to range for display as a slider, or to text if you prefer a standard text field without the special behavior of the number type.

 addFloat (string|int $name, $label=null): TextInput

-Adds a field for entering a decimal number (TextInput class).
-Returns either float or null, if the user does not specify anything.
+Adds an input field for entering a floating-point number (class TextInput).
+Returns either a float or null if the user enters nothing.

 $form->addFloat('level', 'Level:')

-The element is rendered as <input type="numeric">.
-By using the setHtmlType() method, you can change the type to range for display as a slider, or to text if you prefer a standard text field without the special behavior of numeric.
+The control renders as <input type="number">.
+Using the setHtmlType() method, you can change the type to range for display as a slider, or to text if you prefer a standard text field without the special behavior of the number type.

 Nette and the Chrome browser accept both a comma and a dot as decimal separators.
-To make this functionality available in Firefox, it is recommended to set the lang attribute either for the specific element or for the entire page, for example, <html lang="cs">.
+To enable this functionality in Firefox as well, it is recommended to set the lang attribute either for the specific control or for the entire page, for example, <html lang="en">.

 addEmail (string|int $name, $label=null, int $maxLength=255): TextInput

-Adds email address field with validity check (class TextInput).
-If the user does not fill in the field, it returns an empty string '', or use setNullable() to change it to return null.
+Adds an input field for entering an email address (class TextInput).
+If the user doesn't fill in the field, it returns an empty string '', or use setNullable() to make it return null instead.

-Verifies that the value is a valid email address.
-It does not verify that the domain actually exists, only the syntax is verified.
-Automatically validates UTF-8, trims left and right whitespaces.
+Validates that the value is a valid email address.
+It does not check if the domain actually exists, only the syntax is verified.
+Automatically validates UTF-8 and trims leading and trailing whitespace.

 The maximum length can be limited using setMaxLength().
-The addFilter() allows you to change the user-entered value.
-You can set the so-called empty-value using setEmptyValue().
+The addFilter() method allows modifying the user-entered value.
+An empty value can be set using setEmptyValue().

 $form->addPassword('password', 'Password:')